 Learn how to create glass art, stay at an inn that welcomed Texas legends and enjoy the independent spirit and friendly small-town charm of Salado.
 Nestled among the rolling green hills of Central Texas along the pristine Salado Creek, our Village has always been one of a kind.
 Home to one of the first co-ed colleges in the United States and a stop on the historic Chisholm Trail, the Village of Salado has attracted new and interesting people since its earliest days.

 Today, it’s a haven for world-class artists that is full of historic bed and breakfasts, restaurants, and endless things to discover.
 Situated just a stone’s throw away from I-35 an hour north of Austin, Salado feels like it’s worlds away.
 Get to know some of the unique things you can only do here below.

-Salado Travel Tip: To really kick back and savor a slower pace of life, rent an e-bike from LoneStar eBikes or a golf cart from Fairway Sports Rentals.
-LoneStar eBikes even offers tours of Salado if you’re looking for a guided adventure through the village.
+Salado Travel Tip: To really kick back and savor a slower pace of life, rent a golf cart from Fairway Sports Rentals.
+Stop by the visitor center for some ideas on how you can make the best of a self-guided adventure through the village.